ukez15/technical-code-challenge/README.md

 * GitHub repo created ✅
 * Azure DevOps project ✅
 * Azure Service connection setup ✅
+* Variable group called `terraform-auth` ✅
+* GitHub Personal Access Token (PAT) stored as secret variable `GITHUB_TOKEN` ✅
+  * Must have **repo** and **workflow** scopes

 ---

-### 📋 Steps:
+### 📋 Pipeline Overview

+The Azure pipeline does everything:

+1. Logs in to Azure
+2. Checks if infrastructure (RG, ACR, AKS) already exists
+   * If yes: it **imports** them into Terraform
+   * If no: it **creates** them from scratch
+3. Checks if Docker images are already in ACR
+   * If yes: it **skips building**
+   * If no: it **builds/imports only missing images**
+4. Deploys using Helm to AKS
+5. Boots up Flux to keep AKS synced with your GitHub repo
+   * If Flux is **already installed**, it skips bootstrapping automatically

+> ✅ **The pipeline is fully resilient** — no unnecessary duplication, no errors from already existing stuff, and repeatable runs are safe!

+To run it:

-1. Create `.azure-pipelines.yml` in your repo:
+1. Create `.azure-pipelines.yml` in your repo

-2. Push this file to GitHub.
+2. Push it to GitHub

-3. In Azure DevOps, create a pipeline → connect to your GitHub → it auto-runs! 🎉
+3. In Azure DevOps → create pipeline → link GitHub → done!

 ---